Quantum entanglement in phase space: Results

 where $D(\boldsymbol{\xi})$ is the displacement operator and $\hat{\Pi}=(-1)^{\hat{n}_1+...+\hat{n}_N}$ is the joint parity operator.
 Direct Wigner function measurements are routinely performed on $N=1$ mode in a variety of platforms \cite{QuantumLeibfriedRMP2003,ManipulatingRaimondRMP2001,CircuitBlaisRMP2021,UweNP2022}, and they have also been demonstrated for $N=2$ modes in circuit QED \cite{ChenScience2016}.

 The rest of this work will deal with a bipartite, \ie $N=2$, system described by the density matrix $\rho_{AB}$ or, equivalently, by the joint Wigner function $W_{AB}(x_A,p_A,x_B,p_B)$.
 Our goal is to detect entanglement between the $A$ and $B$ subsystems based on this function.
+Crucially, as illustrated in Fig.~\ref{Fig1_Illustration}, our criteria do not require characterizing the entire four-dimensional Wigner function.
+Instead, they rely on specific two-dimensional slices where the variables $(x_B, p_B)$ are constrained to be functions of $(x_A, p_A)$, reducing the measurement complexity from four independent variables to just two.
+(For notational simplicity, we then drop the subscript $A$.)
 Note that such a result is also useful towards revealing multipartite entanglement, as one can test inseparability across all possible bipartitions of the $N>2$ subsystems.

 The Wigner function possesses several important properties that will be useful to derive our main results.
 For single mode states $\rho_A,\rho_B$, the trace of their product can be expressed as $\operatorname{Tr}\left[\rho_A \rho_B\right]=4 \pi \iint_{-\infty}^{\infty} W_A(x,p) W_B(x,p) \dd x \dd p$ which is nonnegative and often used to represent the fidelity to a pure state~\cite{FerraroGaussian2005}.
 This leads to